 The shelter’s adoption centre provides a welcoming environment where prospective pet owners can be matched with the many dogs, cats and other small animals available for adoption.
 Shelter staff and volunteers work with adopters to identify the best companion for them, and educational material is available on site and online to help new pet owners.
 Public donations to the Dartmouth Shelter help offset the often significant costs of animal care for these animals, a service for which the shelter does not receive any government funding.

-Adopting an animal from the SPCA can be a very rewarding experience.
-You will be giving a homeless animal a second chance in life and providing it with a safe, loving “forever” home.
+Adopting is a very rewarding experience.
+You will be giving a homeless animal a second chance in life and providing it with a safe, loving family.